-And the sauce is out of this world.
+And the sauce for pork chops is out of this world.
 You will eat meat but feel like you are actually eating a really good balanced desert.
 This will pair beautifully with Homemade Dutch Oven Crusty Bread that you can dunk into the sauce and really indulge.

 If you want to temper the sweetness of this dish I would suggest paring it with this Cacio e Pepe Zucchini Noodles.
 It would make for a perfect gluten free or paleo dinner.
 Alternatively, you can also go a little heavier and serve it with this amazing Potato Leek Casserole.
 You can also pair them with these Potato Cutlets with Asparagus.
 To me all of these suggestions to pair with this wonderful Brown Sugar Pork Chops with Garlic and Herbs are winners….so the choice is yours.

 You may also need…